Keyboard shortcuts

 UDP listeners (plain or secure) have no kernel peer-cred mechanism. peer_pid is 0; peer_pid_ns_inode is None.
 Recovery is already refused for NetworkUnverified origins by the existing transport gate — namespace mismatch adds nothing for UDP.
 See peer-authentication.md for the full trust model.

-SecureUdpListener keeps per-sender replay state in a bounded HashMap indexed by SocketAddr:
+SecureUdpListener keeps per-sender replay state in a bounded table indexed by the authenticated VLP frame PID:

 • Capacity: MAX_SENDER_STATES = 1024 simultaneously-tracked senders.